Nae Danger: Advertising and sponsorship

 Nae Danger mainly advertises through social media and promotional campaigns in Universities.
 As well as this, they backed up their marketing with radio advertisement and new media work campaigns on Facebook and Twitter.
 This is mostly where they interact with fans of the drink, as well as advertising their product and events.
 Nae Danger also sponsor talented Scots to market their product.
 The fields that they sponsor range from go-karting, skiing and skateboarding.
 They also sponsor Fiona Wallace who races in the Mini Super Cup which is a small racing competition held in Britain.
 This event is a feature race at British Touring Car Championship (BTCC) events.
 The company sponsored the 2013 National Skiathon organised by Disability Snowsport UK that aims to provide facilities for those with disabilities to be able to enjoy Snow sports.

 Market

 Distribution

 The products are mainly aimed at the Scottish market, however the company branched out of Scotland with a release of the product in English retail outlets in Yorkshire, Manchester, Liverpool, Birmingham and even London through Nisa Local stores.
 Stores and outlets that stock Nae Danger in Scotland include Spar who began stocking the product in 2012 and Aldi who is the most recent addition to Nae Danger stockists.
-Aldi started stocking the product in its stores as of mid-October 2013, other stockists are lesser known convenience stores throughout Scotland such as Semichem and Keystore.
-The cans themselves are distributed by Glencrest Ltd, Gourlay's former company.
+Aldi started stocking the product in its stores as of mid-October 2013, other stockists are lesser known convenience stores throughout Scotland such as Semichem and KeyStore.
+The cans themselves are distributed by Glencrest Ltd, A company owned by Gourlay and his brother.